aquasecurity/aqua-aws/cloudformation/aqua-ecs-ec2/README.md

    ```
 3. Push all of the images to ECR.

-# Deployment method 1: CloudFormation Management Console
+## Deployment method 1: CloudFormation Management Console

  1. Click the <b>Launch Stack</b> icon at the top of this README.md file.
 This will take you to the <b>Create stack</b> function of the AWS CloudFormation Management Console.
- 2. Ensure that your AWS region is set to where you want to deploy Aqua CSP.
+ 2. Ensure that your AWS region is set to where you want to deploy Aqua Enterprise.
  3. Click "Next".
  4. Set or modify any of the parameters (per the explanations provided).
  5. Click "Next" to create the stack.

-It will typically require up to 20 minutes for Aqua CSP to be deployed.
+It will typically require up to 20 minutes for Aqua Enterprise to be deployed.
 When completed, you can obtain the DNS name of the Aqua Server UI from the console output, under key name `AquaConsole`.

-# Deployment method 2: Command Line interface
+## Deployment method 2: command line interface

 1. Copy the following command:
 ```